subsquid/docs/docs/archives/substrate/archives-explorer-api.md

 # Explorer API

 :::warning
 Explorer API exposed by public Archives for Substrate networks will be deprecated in favor of the Giant Squid APIs.
+Its new primary use case is network exploration by means of a local or private Archive.
 :::

 `substrate-explorer` provides a GraphQL API for historical blocks, events, calls and extrinsics.
-Subsquid maintains explorers for most parachains.
-To get an explorer endpoint, go to [Aquarium Archives](https://app.subsquid.io/aquarium/archives), click on the network of choice and locate the `Explorer URL` link.
+[Run the service locally](/archives/substrate/self-hosted) together with `substrate-ingest` and browse the API using a playground tool like [Chrome GraphiQL extension](https://github.com/PowerKiKi/graphiql-extension).

-The API is derived from the [OpenReader](https://github.com/subsquid/squid/tree/master/openreader) schema below and allows filtering, pagination and nested queries for most fields.
+The API is derived from the [OpenReader](https://github.com/subsquid/openreader) schema below and allows filtering, pagination and nested queries for most fields.
 Note that not all fields are indexed and thus some queries may appear to be slow.

 ## Block